Race and ethnicity

-Participation in doctoral education by underrepresented minorities who are U.S. citizens or permanent residents is increasing, as evidenced by a 31% increase in the number of doctorates awarded to blacks or African Americans over the past 10 years and a 71% increase in the number of Hispanic or Latino doctorate recipients.
-Owing to these growth rates, the proportion of doctorates earned by blacks or African Americans has risen from 6.2% in 2005 to 6.5% in 2015, and the proportion awarded to Hispanics or Latinos has grown from 5.1% to 7.0%.
-The number of American Indian or Alaska Native doctorate recipients increased from 2014 to 2015 (figure F).
+Participation in doctoral education by underrepresented minorities who are U.S. citizens or permanent residents is increasing.
+The number of doctorates awarded to blacks or African Americans increased by 32% from 2006 to 2016, and the number of Hispanic or Latino doctorate recipients increased by 67% over the same period.
+As a result, the proportion of doctorates earned by blacks or African Americans has risen slightly from 6% in 2006 to 7% in 2016, and the proportion awarded to Hispanics or Latinos has grown from 5% to 7%.
+The proportion of American Indian or Alaska Native doctorate recipients has been under 1% from 2006 to 2016.

 |Year||American Indian or Alaska Native||Black or African American||Hispanic or Latino|